RagahTzy/ai-agent-sederhana/README.md

 # I'm Fucking Stupid
-i just realize, this not a fucking AI agent
+i just realize, this is not a fucking AI agent
 this just a fucking python program but on the side there is AI that you can talk to
 i'm really sorry, i'm fucking stupid
 but i will not delete this repository